opinsys/ltsp-lightdm/README.md

 	# AND/OR
 	chroot:# apt-get install gdm

+Make sure to have the session package installed that is defined in lts.conf.

+	server:# apt-get install gnome-fallback-session

 Clone this repository to your LTSP master server, adjust the Makefile if necessary (default chroot is `/opt/ltsp/i386`) and run:

     server:# make deploy